Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

 To form neighbourhoods with blocks that are likely to have an impact on NPV, we select focal blocks randomly on the basis of a weighted distribution.
 Each block is assigned a weight, designed to represent its value for the purposes of scheduling.
-We consider several different methods for weighting blocks: random; objective; minimum dependencies; and mixed criteria.
-These methods are described in Table \ref{tab:BlockSelection}, and form the basic approach for weighting blocks for neighbourhood selection.
-Section \ref{sec:NStrategies} describes four further strategies for adjusting these weights by taking into specific features of our model such as blending and minimum production constraints, and capex decisions.
+We consider several methods for weighting blocks: random; objective; minimum dependencies; and mixed criteria.
+These methods are described in Table \ref{tab:BlockSelection}.